 - reviewing and, where appropriate, approving the Company's major financial objectives, plans and actions;

 - reviewing and, where appropriate, approving major changes in, and determinations of other major issues respecting, the appropriate auditing and accounting principles and practices to be used in the preparation of the Company's financial statements;

-- reviewing and, where appropriate, approving major changes in, and determinations of the Company's Ethics and Business Conduct Policy, these Corporate Governance Principles and other Company policies;
+- reviewing and, where appropriate, approving major changes in, and determinations of the Company's Code of Conduct, these Corporate Governance Principles and other Company policies;

 - reviewing and, where appropriate, approving actions to be undertaken by the Company, that would make a material change in the financial structure or control of the Company, the acquisition or disposition of any businesses or asset(s) material to the Company or the entry of the Company into any major new line of business;

-- regularly evaluating the performance and approving the compensation of the CEO and The Company's officers, as designated under Section 16 of the Securities Exchange Act of 1934, and any other employees designated in the Compensation Committee charter; and
+- regularly evaluating the performance and approving the compensation of the CEO and the Company's executive officers as defined by Rule 3b-7 of the Securities Exchange Act of 1934; and

 - planning for succession with respect to the position of CEO and monitoring management's succession planning for other key executives.

 Frequency of Meetings: There are a minimum of four (4) scheduled Board meetings each year, with additional meetings scheduled as circumstances warrant.
 The standing committees of the Board shall hold the number of meetings per year that the members of each Committee determine is necessary to properly fulfill each committee's duties.